dotnet/docs/docs/csharp/programming-guide/types/index.md

 ## Built-in Types

 C# provides a standard set of built-in numeric types to represent integers, floating point values, Boolean expressions, text characters, decimal values, and other types of data.
 There are also built-in `string` and `object` types.
 These are available for you to use in any C# program.
-For more information about the built-in types, see [Reference Tables for Types](../../../csharp/language-reference/keywords/reference-tables-for-types.md).
+For more information about the built-in types, see [Reference Tables for built-in Types](../../../csharp/language-reference/keywords/built-in-types-table.md).

 ## Custom Types